THE SKREN SUCCESSION

 Theater Kid

-The fluorescent lights in the drama classroom hummed like they were trying to tell Jason something he couldn't quite understand.
-Outside, the southern Oregon rain hammered against the windows in sheets, turning the parking lot into a mirror that reflected nothing back but gray.
-It was October 1987, and Jason Hartley was sixteen years old, sitting in the back row of folding chairs, wondering what the hell he was doing there.
+The harsh fluorescent lights in the drama classroom hummed over Jason’s head.
+He locked his attention onto the southern Oregon rain hammering against the windows, turning the parking lot outside into a mirror that reflected nothing back but gray.
+It was October 1987, and Jason Hartley was sixteen years old.
+He sat in the back row of folding chairs, his shoulders hunched to make his body as small as possible.
+What the hell am I doing here?

-Through the rain-streaked glass, he could see the parking lot's charging stations—those boxy retrofitted units that looked like they'd been designed by someone who thought the future would be all right angles and chrome.
-A student's Honda was plugged in, its dashboard screen glowing pale green through the windshield.
-Everyone had screens now.
-In their cars, on their wrists, in their pockets.
-The world had gotten smaller and lonelier at the same time.
+Through the rain-streaked glass, he saw the parking lot’s charging stations.
+To him, those boxy retrofitted units looked like they’d been designed by someone who imagined a future that was all right angles and chrome.
+A plugged-in Honda’s dashboard screen glowed pale green through the windshield.
+Jason’s car was ancient compared to that.
+He still went to the pump.

-"You'll love it," Lenora had told him a few weeks earlier, leaning against his locker with that casual confidence only seniors seemed to possess.
-She had dyed-platinum hair and wore too much eyeliner.
-Jason had been half in love with her since she'd asked him for a cigarette behind the gym.
+“You’ll love drama class,” Lenora had told him a few weeks earlier, leaning against his locker with that casual confidence of a high school senior with no plans.
+Her dyed platinum hair and heavy black eyeliner enchanted him.
+Jason fell half in love with her the moment she’d asked him for a cigarette behind the gym.
 She only liked girls though.
-"Drama's easy.
-Mr. Carlson is cool.
-Plus, you've got that thing."
+“Drama’s easy,” she said.
+“And Mr. Carlson is cool.
+Plus, you’ve got that thing.”

-Jason did have a face—a long, angular one that made him look perpetually worried, which wasn't far from the truth.
-At home, his mother was probably already in her Skren ComfortView headset even though it was only three o'clock, settled into her bedroom with an overflowing ashtray and a Margaret Atwood novel she'd never finish.
-The visor's soft blue glow would be seeping from the edges, casting shadows on her face as she disappeared into medical training simulations or soap opera feeds.
-His father was likely in his own room, door closed, sealed inside his Skren SonoScape headset listening to NPR archives with the volume turned low like he was afraid someone might hear him existing.
+Jason had a face at least, a long, angular one that seemed to care too much, which wasn’t far from the truth.
+At home, he knew his mother was strapped into her Skren ComfortView headset as early as three o’clock, settled into her bed with an overflowing ashtray and a Margaret Atwood novel she’d never finish.
+The headset visor’s soft blue glow would be seeping from the edges, casting shadows on her face as she disappeared into medical training simulations or soap opera feeds.
+His father was likely in his own room, door closed.
+He’d be sealed inside his Skren SonoScape headset listening to NPR archives with the volume turned low like he was afraid someone might hear him existing.

-Things were better now than they used to be.
-Jason remembered the years before his mother got her nursing degree—the screaming matches, the food stamp frozen dinners, his father's arms crossed as he gave up fighting and retreated to his small bedroom.
-Now there was money for groceries without checking the bank balance first.
+Despite all that, things were better now than they used to be.
+Jason remembered the years before his mother got her nursing degree.
+His elementary school nights spent hearing the screaming matches, eating food-stamp frozen dinners, seeing his father’s arms crossed as he gave up fighting and retreated to his small bedroom.
+Now there was money for groceries without checking the bank balance every day.
 Now his parents just avoided each other instead of destroying each other.
 Progress, Jason supposed, though the house still felt like a museum where everyone tiptoed around exhibits they were afraid to touch.
-Except now the exhibits wore headsets and nobody had to look at each other at all.
+Except now the inhabitants wore headsets and nobody had to talk to each other at all.

-"Let's start with some warm-ups," Mr. Carlson said, clapping his hands once.
-He was young, early thirties, with a neat beard and wire-rimmed glasses.
-Everyone knew he lived with his "roommate" Derek in a house on the edge of town.
+“Let’s start with some warm-ups,” the drama class teacher Mr. Carlson said with a clap of his hands.
+He was young for a teacher, early thirties, with a neat beard and wire-rimmed glasses.
+Everyone knew he lived with his “roommate” Derek in a house on the edge of town.
 Nobody said anything about it, but everyone knew.
-"Jason, we haven't put you on the spot yet.
-Come up here."
+“Jason, we haven’t put you on the spot yet.
+Come on up here.”

-Jason's stomach dropped.
-Around him, the other students—mostly girls and a handful of guys who wore vintage clothes from the Goodwill—watched with the kind of neutral curiosity you'd give a new species at the zoo.
+Jason’s stomach dropped.
+So much for invisibility.
+Around him, the other students—mostly girls and a handful of guys who wore vintage clothes from the Goodwill—watched with the kind of neutral curiosity they’d give a new species at the zoo.

-Jason stood and walked across the makeshift stage area, feeling his limbs move like broken puppets.
+Jason stood slowly and walked across the makeshift stage area, feeling his classmates’ eyes follow him as he picked up speed.

 “I don’t know.
 Class?”

-Jason tried again, and something shifted.
-He imagined he was late getting home, late before his mother finished her third beer and disappeared into her visor for the night, late before his father sealed himself in his audio tomb.
+Jason tried again, and something clicked.
+He imagined he was late getting home, about to miss his mother before she finished her third beer and disappeared into her visor for the night, before his father sealed himself in his audio tomb.
 His stride changed.

-Jason nodded, breathless, embarrassed by how much he had felt it.
+Jason nodded, breathless, embarrassed by how much he had felt it, how much he enjoyed it.

-The auditions for The Odd Couple were held on a Wednesday afternoon that smelled like floor wax and teenage desperation.
-Jason read for several parts, stumbling over Neil Simon's rapid-fire dialogue but finding something in Oscar Madison's slouching defeat that felt like home.
+The auditions for The Odd Couple were held on a Wednesday afternoon.
+Jason had never auditioned before, but he did his best to hide his teenage desperation.
+He read for several parts, stumbling over Neil Simon’s rapid-fire dialogue but finding something in Oscar Madison’s slouching defeat seemed to suit him.

-He got cast as Vinnie, one of the poker players—a nothing part, barely any lines.
+The part of Oscar went to a senior.
+Jason got cast as Vinnie, one of the poker players.
+It was a nothing part, barely any lines.
 But it was something to him.
 Lenora hugged him when the cast list went up, and he could smell cigarettes and Aqua Net in her hair.

-Rehearsals became the center of his universe.
-The drama room was warmer than home, fuller.
-People laughed at jokes Jason made without meaning to be funny.
-Mr. Carlson called him "a natural" once, and Jason held onto those words like a talisman.
+After that, rehearsals became the center of his universe.
+The drama room was more welcoming than home, safer.
+The other kids laughed at jokes Jason made without meaning to be funny.
+Mr. Carlson called him “a natural” once, and Jason held onto those words.

-The character Cecily was played by a junior named Beth who had braces and a laugh like synth chimes.
+A junior named Beth played the bit character Cecily.
+She had braces and a laugh like synth chimes.
 During a break between scenes, she sat next to him in the back row and shared her Red Vines.

 “You’re good,” she said.